Lesley Neuman: The First Touch Gentling Your Mustang $45.00

 The US Marine Corps Color Guard uses BLM palomino Mustangs exclusively Sparky and Ruby, along with Tonopah and Charlie - all BLM mustangs, completed the 72-mile "Fearful Crossing" pioneer trail ride from Lovelock to Fallon, Nevada, with energy to spare and 100% sound feet.

 Range-hardened mustangs are tough and inclined to good health.
-Countless adopters can relate tales of mustangs surviving terrible injuries and illnesses that would surely have killed the average horse within a short time.
-Due to hundred of years living in harsh conditions, they are "easy keepers" - seldom requiring expensive supplements or rich feeds.
+Countless adopters can relate tales of mustangs surviving injuries and illnesses that would have killed the average horse.
+Due to many generations of living in harsh conditions, they are "easy keepers" - seldom requiring expensive supplements or rich feeds.
 Living on the range, mustangs have learned, generation after generation, not to waste calories.
 In this way, they tend to be level-headed, calm, easy-going animals - not the skittish, flighty creatures often conjured up by the word "wild."

 Horses that can look this good when they live HERE will thrive with regular feed, water and shelter and vet care